standard-things/esm/README.md

 ---

-The `@std/esm` loader is as spec-compliant as possible and follows [Node’s rules](https://github.com/nodejs/node-eps/blob/master/002-es-modules.md).
+The `@std/esm` loader is as spec-compliant as possible and follows Node’s [ESM rules](https://github.com/nodejs/node-eps/blob/master/002-es-modules.md).

 :point_right: This means, by default, ESM requires the use of the `.mjs` file extension.<br>